Ethylbenzene: Niche uses

 Ethylbenzene is added to gasoline as an anti-knock agent to reduce engine knocking and increase the octane rating.
 Ethylbenzene is often found in other products, including pesticides, cellulose acetate, synthetic rubber, paints, and inks.
 Used in the recovery of natural gas, ethylbenzene may be injected into the ground.

+Some niche uses of PhEt are in the published synthesis of Carbetimer [82230-03-3], and in the synthesis of Versalide [88-29-9], a polycyclic musk judged to be neurotoxic.

 Production

 Ethylbenzene is produced on a large scale by combining benzene and ethene in an acid-catalyzed chemical reaction: